indomitableSwan/circuit-buddy/README.md

 - _Quasi pomodoro timer_: Divides your session into parts and gives you a visual display of the passing time and session flow using the onboard neopixels.
 The session types are as follows:
     - Go Chasing Rainbows: When Button A is pressed, a rainbow chase animation is briefly displayed to allow you to settle in to focus.
     - Focus: The board will slowly cycle through colors of the rainbow.
 The default time is set to 20 minutes.
-    - Move: The board will display a pinkish color until the subsession is almost done, when the color will switch to a bluish teal.
+    - Move: The board will display an off-white color until the subsession is almost done, when the color will switch to blue.
 Take a break, get up and move!
-The default time is set to 5 minutes.
+The default time is set to 7 minutes.
-    - Rest: The board will display a whitish color until the subsession is almost done, when the color will switch to blue.
+    - Rest: The board will display a bluish teal color until the subsession is almost done, when the color will switch to pinkish.
 Take a longer break, move more, go do your laundry or get lunch started!
 The default time is 15 minutes.

     The session flow is: Chasing Rainbows, Focus, Move, Focus, Move, Focus, Move, Focus, Rest.